TheOberlinGrape/HugoSite/content/post/arts-culture/meditations-2018-03.md

 looks eating a grapefruit.
 You don’t have to describe it as anything more or less than what it is — at least that’s my interpretation.

 Elizabeth ‘07 was the final poet to read.
 She introduced her poem by saying that climate change has been a huge impetus for her newer poetry.
 This one is about how the Manifest Destiny mindset of American pioneers has materialized itself as environmental destruction.
-The poem is titled after a region of Mars that looks like the American West-- analogizing Westward expansion to Spaceward exploration.
+The poem is titled after a region of Mars that looks like the American West-- analogizing Westward expansion to Spaceward exploration:

 Our own carbon dates us.

 If I could cut myself open, you’d see rings

 lapping more rings: my mother